lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 - Open Ondemand with Jupyter notebooks
 - Remote visualization

-Slides can be found on github [here](https://github.com/lbnl-science-it/Training-Lawrencium-101-Feb2021)
+Slides can be found on github from [here](https://github.com/lbnl-science-it/Training-Lawrencium-101-Feb2021)

 # Lawrencium Cluster Overview